CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-04.md

       ![](./media/rd_day1_ex3_t2_10.png)

-      >**Note:** It may take **10–15 minutes** for the automated investigation to complete and display results.
+      > **Note:** It may take **10–15 minutes** for the automated investigation to complete and display results.

 ## Review

 In this lab, you:
+- Simulated a phishing email and verified its delivery.
-- Investigated a simulated phishing email using Threat Explorer.
+- Investigated the email using Threat Explorer in Microsoft Defender XDR.
-- Applied remediation actions and submitted the message to Microsoft for review.
+- Executed remediation actions, including moving the message to Junk and submitting it for review.
-- Initiated and monitored an automated investigation.
+- Initiated and tracked an automated investigation.
-- Reviewed related alerts, updated status, and classified incidents.
+- Managed and classified related alerts, updating their status.
+- Analyzed the investigation graph to confirm the scope and resolution of the incident.

 ## You have successfully completed the lab.
 Click on Next to Continue